MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

     FROM live.raw_covid_data;
      ```

-3. In a new code cell, put the following code that will create an enriched data view for further analysis once the pipeline is successfully executed.
+1. In a third new code cell, enter the following code that will create an enriched data view for further analysis once the pipeline is successfully executed.

      ```sql
     CREATE OR REFRESH LIVE TABLE aggregated_covid_data